jsdclxvi/Reforestation/README.md

-## Shout out to my grandma, that's the only way she can hear.
+## What did the traffic light say to the car as it passed?
+"Don't look I'm changing!"